 What do we do?

-Our free groups aim to offer people affected by dementia the chance to meet others in a similar situation, make friends and socialise.
+Our free group aims to offer people affected by dementia the chance to meet others in a similar situation, make friends and socialise.

 It has been proven that the more mental stimulation someone with dementia has, the slower the dementia progresses.
 Our games, which include musical bingo, quizzes, word searches, do just that.
 We even have issues of the Radio Times from the 1970s which have already got visitors talking, remembering and engaging with those around them.

-Above all, Decaf and Forget me Not are about having fun so drop in, play some games, read a magazine or just relax and enjoy the delicious tea and cake here in our café.
+Above all, Decaf is about having fun so drop in, play some games, read a magazine or just relax and enjoy the delicious tea and cake here in our café.
 There’s no need to book.
 We look forward to seeing you soon.